• Skip to primary navigation

 New England Hot Dog Rolls

-New England Hot Dog Rolls are long, leavened, unsweetened rolls with flat, white, crustless sides.
+New England hot dog rolls (aka split-top hot dog rolls) are long, leavened, unsweetened rolls with flat, white, crustless sides that are split at the top.

-They can be used for hot dogs, or for sandwich rolls with fillings such as chicken, egg or, famously, lobster salad.
+They can be used for hot dogs, or for sandwich rolls with fillings such as chicken, egg or, famously, lobster salad (see Lobster Rolls).
 They are used for Fenway Franks made at Fenway Park baseball park in Boston, Massachusetts.

-And while hot dog rolls are referred to as “buns” elsewhere in America, in New England they are called “rolls.”
+And while hot dog rolls are often referred to as “buns” elsewhere in the United States, in New England they are called “rolls.”

-For home-baking, you can get special pans that will make New England Hot Dog Rolls.
+For home-baking, you can get special baking pans that will make New England hot dog rolls.
 The crustless sides come about because the rolls are packed into the pan, side by side.
 You top-split them after baking.

 The buns are served either fresh, or buttered and toasted in a frying pan.

-New England Hot Dog Rolls are popular in eastern Canada too.
-They are used in the classic Montreal Steamies, where they are steamed.
+New England hot dog rolls are popular in eastern Canada too.
+There, they are sometimes used in making the classic Montreal Steamies, where they are steamed, though some find that the open-crumb sides can become somewhat soggy from the steam.

 Cooking Tips